XXZhou25/XXZhou25.github.io/_projects/4_project.md

 Given the inherent complexity nature of lung structures and the challenges of registering image pairs with significant anatomical variations, a multi-level registration strategy is proposed to apply to the Voxelmorph model.
 The strategy computes deformation fields on different scales, a coarse-level alignment is obtained first, which is subsequently improved on finer levels.

-My proposed multi-level strategy:
+The multi-level registration strategy I proposed:
 <ol>
     <li>1st level DNN has two downsampling layer in its first two layers, two upsampling layers at the end.
 1st level DNN will be trained until its loss satisfy our criteria. </li>
     <li>2nd level DNN has one downsampling layer in its first layer, one upsampling layer at the end.
     Fix the 1st level DNN, the output of it will be the input of the 2nd level DNN.
 2nd level DNN will be trained until its loss satisfy our criteria. </li>
-    <li>After 1st & 2nd level DNNs are trained seperately, the combination of them will be retrained again on the same data, to refine this process. </li>
+    <li>Once the 1st and 2nd level DNNs have been trained independently, they will be combined and retrained using the same dataset.
+This iterative process aims to refine the performance and accuracy of the combined model. </li>
 </ol>
-Basically, the strategy is highly adaptable and levels could be increased according to the requirements and the memory of GPU and CPU.
+This strategy offers adaptability as the number of levels can be increased or decreased based on specific requirements and the available memory of the machine.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">